JerRuy/D2ED2Q/Readme.md

 ## Training

-To train the CE-Net based QME-Net with default setting in the paper on DRIVE dataset, run this command:
+To train the CE-Net based D2ED2Q with default setting in the paper on DRIVE dataset, run this command:

 ```train
 python train.py --backbone CE-Net --dataset DRIVE --alpha 0.005 --epoch 1200 -- epochQ 300 --batchsize 4